GEORGIA TECH TITLE IX RESOURCES

 At Georgia Tech, we want everyone to achieve their potential and this means sustaining an environment where there is equal opportunity for excellence.
 Title IX of the Education Amendments of 1972 is a federal law designed to ensure women and men are provided equal access to programs and activities at educational institutions that receive federal financial assistance.

 Title IX encompasses more than athletics and federally funded research endeavors.
-It forbids sex discrimination in student services and academic programs as well.
+It forbids sex discrimination in student services, academic programs and employment as well.

 Our policies and practices are the anchors in creating an inclusive campus culture.
 Every member of the Tech community – students, faculty, staff and administrators – is expected to comply with Title IX and to practice respectful, ethical and equitable treatment of others, regardless of their sex.